BetaExploration/throw-me/README.md

 ### Part 3

-- Add a user table with id and address (string).
-Primary key id can be added using `id Int @id`
-- Allow users on the homepage to "Connect Wallet" which triggers metamask to sign a message validating ownership of their wallet address.
-A static message is fine. ethers.js would be good.
+- Use ethers.js to allow users on the homepage to "Connect Wallet".
+Show their wallet address at the top of the page.
-- A `/api/login` route should validate the signature.
-If valid, create a cookie for the user using https://github.com/andreizanik/cookies-next
+- Change the urls table to include a string for the creators wallet.
+- Require the user to sign a message to prove they own that wallet when submitting a link and verify the message before storing it.

 ### Part 4

-- Modify the urls table to include an optional userId which relates to the user table.
-- When posting with `/api/create`, if there is a valid user signed in, create the URL connected to the user.
-- Change the `/urls` page from part 1 to only show urls created by the user.
+Change the `/urls` page from part 1 to only fetch the urls created by the connected wallet.